-Rashi, Targum Onkelos and Targum Yonasan: Clothes.
+Rashi (citing the Mechilta), Targum Onkelos and Targum Yonasan: Clothes.

 Ramban (on Pasuk 9): Bedding.
 1

-Rashbam: A place to live.
+Rashbam: He shall not withhold from her a place to live.
 2

 Ramban: The Torah is warning the son here, that in the event that he marries another wife, he may not relegate the Meyu'edes to the status of a concubine, by being intimate with her only casually, clothed and on the floor, whilst he is intimate with his second wife regularly, on a bed and without clothes.

-What do we learn from "Im Acheres Yikach Lo
+What do we learn from "Im Acheres Yikach lo

 Rashi: If one marries a woman in addition to the Meyu'edes, he must still fulfill his obligations to the Meyu'edes.